nasa/eo-metadata-tools/CMR/python/README.md

 ### Getting a token

 There are three ways to store a password for use in scripts.
-Plain text in the script (not recommended), in a file, but still clear text, or if your a mac or compatible system, you can use the password manager which on Mac OS X will come from Keychain.
+Plain text in the script (not recommended), in a file, but still clear text, or if you are on a mac or compatible system, you can use the password manager which on Mac OS X will come from Keychain.
 These three methods are selected by passing in a lambda function to the token() function

     import cmr.auth.token as t
     edl_token = t.token(user_id)